fairheadcreative/fairheadcreative/blog/_posts/2015-04-13-user-testing.md

 There's two tools I'll cover in this option.
 Both of them ask the your test questions for you, and do all the video/audio recording.
 They also don't need you to pay participants.
 You don't even need to be around to watch the tests.

-The first of the two is UserTesting.com.
+The first of the two is <a href="http://usertesting.com" rel="nofollow">UserTesting.com</a>.
 These guys charge $49 per 15-minute video of a single participant using your product.
 You'll get to choose participant age, income, gender, country, etc. Even web expertise and operating system.
 Once you've outlined what tasks you want to ask your participants, their tool will take over.
 It'll ask them to complete your tasks.
 It'll then send you the video/audio files of how the test went.
 You won't be able to pick who takes the test with this tool though, unfortunately.
 So you'll need to factor in that they might not be from your target industry.
 That’s the biggest downside of this option, in my opinion.

 As an aside, UserTesting.com also offers a service called "Peek", which lets you try out their service for free.
 Just encase you're on the fence about using them.
 I'm not affiliated in any way with these guys, encase you’re wondering.